prabhatnagarajan/publications/README.md

-# publications
+# Publications
-Contains all of my publications
+This repository contains all of my research publications.